by Georgi Stankov, Copyright 1999, 377 pages

 The author has done everything possible within his limited scope of influence in the 90s to inform the responsible scientists, politicians, and the broad public through the mass media about this ongoing Holocaust in the health care system.
 Instead of analysing his scientific findings and arguments, he was put under great pressure or blackmailed by the dark forces in the health care sector and in governments (for further information read the book “The Cosmic Laws of Creation and Destruction” below).

 This collective iatrogenic genocide on humanity is still ongoing and is greater than ever.
-In the few remaining months prior to mass Ascension of humanity in December 2012, this problem must be tackled resolutely as to stop this random killing of patients worldwide.
+In the few remaining months prior to mass Ascension of humanity, this problem must be tackled resolutely as to stop this random killing of patients worldwide.

 The General Theory proves beyond any doubt that cells and multi-cellular organisms are complex electromagnetic systems that degrade food in the process of cell metabolism into electrons and protons, which are expelled across biological membranes to create membrane potentials or gradients.